GURUPREET6365/external_led_control-esp32/README.md

 * Jumper wires
 * USB cable

-> If your ESP32 development board has an onboard LED connected to GPIO 18, an external LED may not be necessary.
+> If your ESP32 development board has an onboard LED connected to GPIO 18, an external LED may not be necessary But generally onboard LED connected to GPIO 2.

 ## Code